San Francisco 49ers: Edward DeBartolo era (1977–1999)

-Louis G. Spadia retired from the 49ers in 1977 upon the team's sale to the DeBartolo Family.
+Lou Spadia retired from the 49ers in 1977 upon the team's sale to the DeBartolo Family.
 The team was sold to Edward J. DeBartolo Jr. in March 1977, and despite finishing the season with a winning record of 8–6, Clark was fired after just one season by newly hired general manager Joe Thomas, who oversaw the worst stretch of football in the team's history.

 Under coach Ken Meyer the 49ers lost their first five games of the 1977 season, including being shut out twice.
 Though they won five of their next six, they lost their last three games to finish the season 5–9.
 Playing in San Francisco did not revive Plunkett's career as he had another disappointing season, throwing only 9 touchdown passes.
 Bright spots for the 49ers included defensive linemen Tommy Hart and Cleveland Elam, who made the Pro Bowl, and running backs Wilbur Jackson and Delvin Williams, who combined for over 1,600 yards rushing.
 Gene Washington again led the team in receiving in 1977, his final year with the 49ers.
 The 1977 offseason was marked by a number of questionable moves by Joe Thomas that backfired badly.
 Thomas's big offseason acquisition was running back O. J. Simpson from the Buffalo Bills.
 As with Plunkett two years previously, it was thought that rescuing Simpson from a bad situation and bringing him to the west coast where he had been raised would rejuvenate his career.
 To create playing time for Simpson, Thomas traded Delvin Williams to the Miami Dolphins for wide receiver Freddie Solomon.
 Thomas also released Jim Plunkett, giving up on him after two seasons.
 Finally, Thomas fired Meyer after only one season, and replaced him with Pete McCulley, his third coach in three seasons.